Germany Student Visa Guide

 Translations and Notarisation

 Any document not in German or English needs a certified translation by a sworn translator accepted by the German embassy.
+Not just any translator.

 Allow 1 to 2 weeks